NA-Wen/NA-Wen.github.io/_pages/about.md

 - Learning Theory & Machine Learning 🎨 & Reinforcement Learning

 ## 🍺 News
+- [2025.5.15] Our team's work about "Multi Agent Cross-Team Collaboration" is accepted by ACL 2025 Findings.
 - [2025.1.23] Our team's work around "Scaling LLM agent collaboration" is accepted by ICLR 2025.
 - [2024.9.26] Our team's work around LLM Agent under information asymmetry is accepted by NeurIPS 2024.
 Congrats 🥳!
 - [2024.8.11-2024.8.16] Our team attended ACL 2024 in Bangkok, amazing experience 😃.